Lead Faculty: Linda McAllister, Ph.D.

 1) Sociology of Gender (Soc 7) can now be substituted for Sociology of Women (Soc 3) under the List B requirements for the BCC Sociology AA-T.

-2) Sociology of Death and Dying (Soc 18) can now be substituted for one of the List C requirements for the BCC Sociology AA-T.
+2) Sociology of Death and Dying (Soc 18) can now be substituted for 1 of the List C requirements for the BCC Sociology AA-T.

-3) Sociology of Minority Groups (Soc 5) now receives American Cultures credit at UC-Berkeley starting in Fall 2016.
+3) Sociology of Minority Groups (Soc 5) now receives American Cultures credit at UC-Berkeley.

 -Sociology is one of the disciplines in the Social Sciences Department.